operand/agency/README.md

 # FAQ

-## How does Agency compare to other agent libraries?
+## How does Agency compare to other agent frameworks?

 Though you could entirely create a simple agent using only the primitives in Agency (see [`examples/demo/agents/`](./examples/demo/agents/)), it is not